AlinaTaoRao/AlinaTaoRao.github.io/planning/backlog.md

 - [ ] _there is a footer_
 - [ ] _there is a logo on top of the page_
 - [ ] _there is a paragraph explaining the purpose on the page_
+- [ ] _there is a picture and short bio of the owner of the webpage_

 As a student in web-development, I can find various contacts in the home page and future digital entrepreneur.
 So that: